Anasse Kazib: Legislative campaign (2024)

 After the dissolution of the National Assembly on 9 June 2024, Kazib stood as a candidate in the early legislative elections for the second constituency of Seine-Saint-Denis under the Révolution permanente label, with Elsa Marcel as his substitute.
 He obtained 3.67% of the vote in the first round.

 Positions and legal proceedings

 In October 2023, after the Hamas attack on Israel, Kazib shared footage of fighters crossing the Israeli border and declared his "support for the Palestinian people standing up to that bloodthirsty state that is Israel".
 He became the subject of an investigation for "apologie du terrorisme" (apologising for terrorism).
 Kazib argued that the French state sought to criminalise any solidarity with the Palestinian people.

-By April 2025 the prosecution had decided to proceed and Kazib was scheduled to be tried for his pro-Palestine social media posts; his case was raised internationally and mobilised petitions and support from numerous public figures who characterised the prosecution as part of a broader crackdown on Palestine solidarity activism.
+By April 2025 the prosecution had decided to proceed and Kazib was scheduled to be tried for his pro-Palestine online posts.
+His case was raised internationally and mobilised petitions and support from numerous public figures who characterised the prosecution as part of a broader crackdown on Palestine solidarity activism.